jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

   .some-class [some-attribute] div p {} – 0,0,2,2
 ```

-Given the above selector examples (including the inline style) to determine which selector is more specific we can compare the numbers.
-In this instance, the inline style applied to the `h1` tag has the highest specificity (1,0,0,0) the single id selector comes next (0,1,0,0).
+To determine which of the above selectors (including the inline style) is more specific we can compare the numbers.
+In this instance, the inline style applied to the `h1` tag has the highest specificity (1,0,0,0) the single ID selector comes next (0,1,0,0).
 The selector with two attributes follows.
-Although attribute selectors have the same specificity ranking as classes (so do pseudo classes i.e. `button:hover`), there are two which raise the specificity above the single `.some-class`.
-The single class selector then follows with the element or type selector coming last in terms of specificity weight.
+Although attribute selectors have the same specificity ranking as classes (so do pseudo classes i.e. `button:hover`), there are two which raises the specificity above the single `.some-class`.
+The single class selector then follows, with the element or type selector coming last in terms of specificity weight.

 ## Position